luomus/pyha/docs/Install.md

 sudo apt-get install build-essential python3 python-pip python3-pip python-virtualenv git libaio1
 ```

-Create a folder where you plan to install the environment, f.i. and clone the `pyha` repository in it:
+Create a folder where you plan to install the environment and clone the `pyha` repository in it:

 ```shell
 mkdir ~/pyha